JAVerbose/Willans-Formula/README.md

 ---

 Now that we have implemented a prime number detector, let's use it to count the prime numbers.
-We can count the primes in the range \([1, i]\) by summing up all the results of the prime number detector for every number in that range.
+We can count the primes in the range $[1, i]$ by summing up all the results of the prime number detector for every number in that range.
 The formula for counting primes is as follows:

 $$
 \sum_{j=1}^{i} \left\lfloor \left(\cos(\pi \frac{(j - 1)! + 1}{j})\right)^2 \right\rfloor
 $$

-For example, when \(i = 10\), we find that there are 4 primes in the range \([1, 10]\): 2, 3, 5, and 7.
+For example, when $i = 10$, we find that there are 4 primes in the range $[1, 10]$: 2, 3, 5, and 7.
 The calculations are as follows:

 $$
 \sum_{j=1}^{10} \left\lfloor \left(\cos(\pi \frac{(j - 1)! + 1}{j})\right)^2 \right\rfloor =